Semih-H/IBM-HR-Attrition-Analysis/README.md

 <img width="532" height="292" alt="Attrition vs Job Satisfaction" src="https://github.com/user-attachments/assets/05597f8c-22cf-4595-bbae-f338b96b1ccf" /> <br>

-**Job Satisfaction**: There is a clear link between job satisfaction and attrition.
-As job satisfaction increases from "Low" to "Very High," the attrition rate consistently decreases from **23%** down to **11%**.
-This shows that satisfied employees are significantly less likely to leave.
+**Job Satisfaction**: Employees who are happier with their jobs are much less likely to leave.
+When job satisfaction is rated as “Low,” the attrition rate is **23%**.
+As satisfaction improves to “Very High,” the rate drops to just **11%**.
+This clearly shows that keeping employees satisfied plays a big role in reducing attrition.

 <br>

 <img width="532" height="292" alt="Attrition vs Work Life Balance" src="https://github.com/user-attachments/assets/f851bb5c-a7b9-4df6-8ce4-a6d798c5c0e6" /> <br>

-**Work-Life Balance**: Poor work-life balance is a major driver of attrition.
-The attrition rate for employees with a "Bad" rating is **31%**.
-While better ratings generally decrease attrition, the lowest rate (**14%**) is observed for a "Good" rating (Level 3), and it slightly rises to **18%** for the "Best" rating (Level 4).
-This suggests that a poor work-life balance is a major red flag, but a perfect balance isn't necessarily the single key to retention.
+**Work-Life Balance**: When employees feel they don’t have a good balance between work and personal life, they’re much more likely to leave.
+Those with a “**Bad**” rating have a high attrition rate of **31%**.
+Attrition drops to its lowest point, **14%** at the “**Good**” level (Level 3), but then rises slightly to **18%** at the “**Best**” level (Level 4).
+This shows that while poor balance is a clear risk, having a perfect balance isn’t the only thing that keeps people from leaving.

 <br>

 <img width="532" height="292" alt="Attrition vs Environment Satisfaction" src="https://github.com/user-attachments/assets/c44217df-b484-4144-96a5-efd0b0c7c9c1" /> <br>

-**Environment Satisfaction**: Similar to other satisfaction metrics, a poor work environment is a major risk.
-Employees with a "Low" rating have an attrition rate of **25%**.
-The rate drops sharply to **15%** for moderate satisfaction and continues to decrease slightly to **13%** for very high satisfaction.
-This highlights that while a pleasant environment helps, a very negative one is particularly detrimental to retention.
+**Satisfaction with the Work Environment**: A bad work environment makes people much more likely to leave.
+Employees who rate it as “Low” have a **25%** attrition rate.
+This drops to **15%** for moderate satisfaction and **13%** for very high satisfaction.
+While a great environment helps, avoiding a negative one is especially important for keeping employees.

 <br>

 <img width="532" height="292" alt="Attrition vs Job Involvement" src="https://github.com/user-attachments/assets/16666875-c3c1-4a40-b886-193e8706ee07" /> <br>

-**Job involvement**: There is a clear negative relationship between job involvement and attrition.
-Employees with low job involvement (Level 1) have a high attrition rate of **34%**.
-As job involvement increases, the attrition rate drops steadily, reaching just **9%** for those with very high involvement (Level 4).
-This highlights how important employee engagement is for improving retention.
+**Job Involvement**: There’s a clear pattern showing that employees who don’t feel very involved in their work are much more likely to leave the company.
+For example, people with the lowest level of job involvement (Level 1) have a high attrition rate of **34%**.
+But as employees feel more connected and involved in their work, fewer of them leave.
+At the highest level of involvement (Level 4), the attrition rate drops to just **9%**.
+This shows that helping employees feel more engaged in their jobs can make a big difference in keeping them with the company.

 <br>

 ## Conclusion and Recommendations

-### Summary of Findings
+### Summary

-The company has an overall attrition rate of 16%.
-The analysis reveals that attrition is strongly influenced by a few key factors:
+The company’s overall employee turnover rate is 16%.
+After looking closely at the data, we found that people tend to leave the company for a few main reasons:

-- **Tenure and Stability**: Newer employees and those with a history of "job hopping" are significantly more likely to attrit.
+- **How Long They’ve Been at the Company and Their Work History**: Employees who are new to the company or have switched jobs often in the past are much more likely to leave.
+This shows that people who haven’t stayed long in jobs before may be at higher risk of leaving again.

-- **Satisfaction and Engagement**: Low ratings for job involvement, job satisfaction, and work-life balance are all directly linked to higher attrition rates.
+- **How They Feel About Their Work**: People who gave low scores for job satisfaction, how involved they feel in their work, or how well they can balance work with personal life were more likely to quit.
+This means that when employees aren’t happy or don’t feel connected to their job, they’re more likely to leave.

-- **Overtime**: Employees who work overtime are more than three times as likely to leave the company, making this a critical factor in turnover.
+- **Working Too Many Hours**: Employees who regularly work overtime are more than three times more likely to quit than those who don’t.
+This shows that working long hours is a major reason people decide to leave, and it’s something the company should look into carefully.

 ### Recommendations